core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: #fig-message-exchange-client-init title="Client-Initiated KUDOS Workflow" artwork-align="center"}

 First, the client generates a random value N1, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive a temporary Security Context CTX\_1.

+If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_1, then the client deletes the newly derived EDHOC keys PRK\_out and PRK\_exporter, which do not replace the old ones.

 Then, the client sends an OSCORE request to the server, protected with the Security Context CTX\_1.
 In particular, the request has the 'd' flag bit set to 1, and specifies X1 as 'x' and N1 as 'nonce' (see {{ssec-oscore-option-extensions}}).

 Upon receiving the OSCORE request, the server retrieves the value N1 from the 'nonce' field of the request, the value X1 from the 'x' byte of the OSCORE Option, and provides the updateCtx() function with the input N = N1, X = X1 and the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
-Then, the server verifies the request by using the Security Context CTX\_1.

 {{fig-kudos-x-n-example-mess-one}} shows an example of how the two peers compute X and N provided as input to the updateCtx() function, and how they compute X\_N within the updateCtx() function, when deriving CTX\_1 (see {{ssec-update-function}}).